This post contains affiliate links, we'll earn compensation if you make a purchase using them at no additional cost to you 😊

 If your dog is big and strong, he can easily cover distances of up to 5 miles in a day.

-Under good conditions, dogs are known to smell objects and people from a 20km afar.
+Under good conditions, dogs are known to smell objects and people from a 20km distance.

 Just like dog owners, it is a frightening experience for dogs as well after getting lost.